Northen NJ Bird Watching Refuges and Bird Watching Activity Centers

 Pennsville, NJ

 The refuge consists of approximately 3,000 acres of mostly tidal marshes providing waterfowl with an important feeding and resting area during the seasonal migrations.
 This wetlands estuary and shorebird reserve is internationally recognized as a refuge of critical importance.
-The refuge is open daily from dawn to dusk.
-On site parking is available.
+Thousands of pairs of wading birds nest on nearby Pea Patch Island --- the largest wading bird rookery north of Florida.
+During the breeding season, the tidal marshes of the refuges provide important foraging habitat for the wading birds that nest here.